 Welcome to a year of holiday celebrations!
-From apples and honey to bright Hanukkah candles, from the seder table to the Ten Commandments, holidays are rich with education, community, and traditions.
+From apples and honey on Rosh Hashanah to latkes on Hanukkah, to matzah ball soup on Passover and cheesecake on Shavout, holidays are rich with education, community, and traditions.
 They provide a rhythm to the Jewish year and connect generation to generation.

 HOLIDAYS